BasedLinux/bsd/doc/manual/source/store/derivation/outputs/content-address.md

 Any derivation producing a floating content-addressed output implicitly requires the `ca-derivations` [system feature](@docroot@/command-ref/conf-file.md#conf-system-features).
 This prevents scheduling the building of the derivation on a machine without the experimental feature enabled.
-Even once the experimental feature is stabilized, this is still useful in order to be allow using remote builder running odler versions of Nix, or alternative implementations that do not support floating content addressing.
+Even once the experimental feature is stabilized, this is still useful in order to be allow using remote builder running odler versions of Bsd, or alternative implementations that do not support floating content addressing.

 ### Determinism

 In the earlier [discussion of how self-references are handled when content-addressing store objects](@docroot@/store/store-object/content-address.html#self-references), it was pointed out that methods of producing store objects ought to be deterministic regardless of the choice of provisional store path.
-For store objects produced by manually inserting into the store to create a store object, the "method of production" is an informally concept --- formally, Nix has no idea where the store object came from, and content-addressing is crucial in order to ensure that the derivation is *intrinsically* tamper-proof.
+For store objects produced by manually inserting into the store to create a store object, the "method of production" is an informally concept --- formally, Bsd has no idea where the store object came from, and content-addressing is crucial in order to ensure that the derivation is *intrinsically* tamper-proof.
 But for store objects produced by derivation, the "method is quite formal" --- the whole point of derivations is to be a formal notion of building, after all.
 In this case, we can elevate this informal property to a formal one.